MasteraSnackin/FitClash/README.md

 Open your browser and navigate to http://localhost:3000 to interact with the application.

 Deployment
 The deployment script is located in the scripts/ directory.
-To deploy the RewardToken contract, run:
+To deploy the RewardToken contract, use:

 npx hardhat run scripts/deploy.js --network moonbase Testing
-To run the tests for the smart contracts, run:
+Run tests for the smart contracts:

 npm run test
 Scripts